cds-snc/exploration-documentation/ProcessDocumentation.md

 - Provide advice and practical actions to develop and deliver a product or service – or improve an existing one; and
 - Explore how CDS might support a partner on that journey.

-An Exploration is comprised of a framework and the service, and as we deliver them we’re learning and iterating on both to improve the Exploration experience and the value that comes from participating in one.
+An Exploration is comprised of the framework we created and the service we built on top of it.
+As we deliver the service, we’re learning and iterating on both to improve the Exploration experience and the value that comes from participating in and running one.

 ### Framework: Exploring enabling conditions